 The tragic circumstances of his death weighed heavily on the sport’s conscience and radical changes were introduced by then President Jean-Marie Balestre in the months following his accident which ultimately brought about the end of the turbo powered era in F1 racing.

 Below is a selection of images of Elio de Angelis in F1 sourced from the Sutton archives.
-(Apex)
+(GP247)

 Subbed by AJN.